msgtobala/My-Books/Flutter/Flutter.md

 * Create a virtual device and run the virtual device
 * Open terminal navigate to the project folder , run `flutter run`

+Running the APP in ios devices,

+* Need to have apple account
+* The apple account should be a developer account
+* Select that account in xcode
+* Go to vscode and run `open -a Simulator.app`

 ### Material Design

 It is a material UI used by google.
 Flutter uses material ui.
 We also can set up own UI.